2024 Tallahassee tornadoes

 On the morning of May 10, 2024, two significant tornadoes moved through Leon County, Florida, United States, both of which converged over Tallahassee.
 While damage was primarily to trees, numerous homes suffered damage.
 Tornadoes also damaged the campuses of numerous educational institutions across Tallahassee.
-Severe damage occurred to Railroad Square and total damage caused by the storm was estimated at over $184 million (2024 USD).
+Severe damage occurred to Railroad Square, and total damage caused by the storm was estimated at over $184 million (2024 USD).

 Meteorological synopsis

 The Storm Prediction Center issued an Enhanced risk (3/5) for severe weather on May 10 for parts of northeastern Florida and southern Georgia.
 A strong upper-level trough over the Eastern United States produced a shortwave trough that would move from the lower Mississippi Valley towards the southeastern United States.
 Outflow from convection that spawned severe weather the previous few days would form a cold front that would move south through parts of Texas and the Southeast.
-These factors, in addition to favorable moisture and aloft westerly flow in the vicinity of the Florida panhandle, was expected to form a mesoscale convective system in the early morning hours.
+These factors, in addition to favorable moisture and aloft westerly flow in the vicinity of the Florida panhandle, were expected to form a mesoscale convective system in the early morning hours.
 Severe weather over the rest of the Southeast, including the Carolinas, was expected to occur later in the day following the system moving offshore.
 Tallahassee was included in a Slight risk (2/5) area.

 At 2:12 a.m.
 EDT, the Storm Prediction Center issued a mesoscale discussion over parts of the Southeast, which discussed the formation of a well-developed mesoscale convective system from south-central Alabama to southwestern Mississippi, which existed on the northern edge of an unstable airmass over the central Gulf Coast region.
 MLCAPE values of 2,500–3,500 J/kg, as estimated by the RAP forecast model, in addition to observed 0–6 km shear near 50 knots and 0–3 km storm-relative helicity values of 200–250 m^{2}/s^{2} would be favorable for the development of supercells and bowing line segments.
 These conditions would allow for an isolated tornado threat to develop along or ahead of the line, in addition to the threat of isolated severe wind gusts.

 At 4:05 a.m., a severe thunderstorm watch was issued over the Florida panhandle and southern Georgia.
 Multiple squall lines with bowing segments had developed and were expected to continue tracking south-southeastward, with the primary threat being damaging wind gusts up to 80 mph, with risks for isolated large hail and tornadoes also outlined.